Best Super Bowl Betting Sites

 With state-of-the-art encryption, dedication to player privacy, and world-beating customer service, you can’t go wrong with any of these top providers.

 Yes, it is legal to use Bitcoin to fund your offshore Super Bowl betting account.
 In fact, at most sites, it’s the preferred method of depositing and withdrawing (and is the only same-day payout option offered at many of the fastest paying Super Bowl betting sites).

-Anyone can own Bitcoin in the US, and sending your crypto to your sportsbook of choice is fast and easy.
+Anyone can own Bitcoin, Cardano, Litecoin, Ripple, Ethereum, Solana, or any other crypto in the US, and sending your crypto to your sportsbook of choice is fast and easy.

 Legal Super Bowl betting sites, on average, keep about 5-6% of all the money wagered on the big game.
-Assuming a $5-6 billion handle, bettors “lose” an estimated $250 million on the low end and about $360 million on the high end.
+Assuming an $8 billion handle, bettors “lose” an estimated $2 billion on the low end and about $5 billion on the high end.